New Car Loan

 What a new car loan looks like through Savvy

-With fixed rates starting from just 3.99% p.a. (comparison rates from 4.36% p.a.), you can enjoy choosing from the lowest interest car loans.
+With fixed rates starting from competitive prices among our panel of trusted lenders, you can enjoy choosing from the lowest interest car loans.

 Any amount up to 100% of your car’s value can be accessed through finance, giving you more choice when it comes to selecting your model.

 You can set your schedule to fit around your income capabilities and pay on either a monthly, fortnightly or weekly basis